jamesytang/unshock-trade-exposure/README.md

-# unshock-trade-exposure
 Code, data, and instructions to reproduce undergraduate honor's thesis

-Thesis Title: "Unshocking a shock - using stock market reactions to measure labor market outcomes from variations in trade exposure"
+# "Unshocking a shock - using stock market reactions to measure labor market outcomes from variations in trade exposure"
 Author: James Tang
 Advisor: Brian Beach